FREVA-CLINT/freva/README.md

 > **_Note:_** Since version 2021.5 the config files can take variables that can be reused within the configfile, see https://docs.python.org/3/library/configparser.html#configparser.ExtendedInterpolation for details.
 Configurations containing the '$' charatcter must be escaped by '$$' (additional $) to avoid conflicts.

 ### The module file
-The deployment process will create a module file, which is located in `loadfreva.modules`.
+The deployment process will create a module file, which is located in `install_prefix/share/loadfreva.modules`.
 Copy this file to the appropriate location of your central modules system to make use of it.

 ## Installing the python package, without deployment.